-Probation is defined as a period, specified by the appropriate College Dean, during which the student's progress will be closely monitored by the respective Student Performance Committee and the respective Dean.
-To monitor a student on probation closely during clinical training, the individual program reserves the right to assign his/her remaining clinical rotations/assignments.
+Probation is defined as a period, specified by the appropriate College Dean (or designee), during which the student's progress will be closely monitored by the respective Student Performance Committee and the respective Dean (or designee).
+To monitor a student on probation closely during clinical training, the individual program reserves the right to assign their remaining clinical rotations/assignments.
 A student will be placed on probation for any of the following reasons: